 The biggest complaint I have heard from people about live trees is dealing with the needle drop mess.
 There are a few steps you can take to minimize needle drop and they are very easy:

 - Have the trunk freshly cut when you purchase your tree-this ensures that the tree will be able to take up water once you get it home.

 - Have an adequately sized tree stand.
 A general rule of thumb is that it should hold 1 quart of water for every inch diameter of the trunk.

 - Place your tree in water as soon as you can-a few hours probably aren’t a big deal but don’t leave the tree sitting for a long time after recutting the trunk.
 If you can’t put it up right away leave it in a cool place with the trunk in water.

-- Add 2 tsp (one capful) of Miracle Gro® for Christmas Trees to each quart of water for your tree-you can find it at Lowe’s, Home Depot, Amazon, True Value, Do-it-Best, & Ace Hardware.
+- Add 2 teaspoon (one capful) of Miracle Gro® for Christmas Trees to each quart of water for your tree-you can find it at Lowe’s, Home Depot, Amazon, True Value, Do-it-Best, & Ace Hardware.
 One bottle will last you the season and help reduce needle drop and keep your tree hydrated.

 - Check your tree’s water daily-especially once you first set it up as they can take in more water just after set up.
 Try to keep the bottom 2 inches of the trunk submerged at all times.